Jung Yong-hwa: Early life and career beginnings

 Jung Yong-hwa was born on June 22, 1989, in Seoul, South Korea.
 His family consists of his parents and a brother, who is four years older.
 He moved to Busan in 1991 and lived there through high school, where he first began composing music.
-After taking his college entrance exam, he moved back to Seoul, where he joined music label FNC Music.
-In 2009, Jung left for Japan to study music with his bandmates.
-During their studies, they did street performances and released independent albums.
 The group debuted in Japan with the EP Now or Never on August 19, 2009, with an indie label AI Entertainment.
 They debuted in Korea in 2010 with the EP Bluetory.

 Music career

 On January 14, 2011, Jung released his first solo digital single, "For First Time Lovers".
 The song was featured on the second season of We Got Married, where Jung was a cast member and one half of an on-screen couple with Seohyun of Girls' Generation.
 Upon its release, it topped various South Korean music charts.

 In 2014, he released "You, My Star", a self-composed single dedicated to his fans.
 All profits of the single were donated to charity.

 In January 2015, Jung debuted as a solo artist with the album One Fine Day, which clinched the number one spot on the Billboard World Albums chart.
 The album featured artists JJ Lin, Yang Dong-geun, Verbal Jint, YB's Yoon Do-hyun and Peter Malick.
 One Fine Day received generally favorable reviews from music critics, who noted his growth as a singer-songwriter.
 Jung later embarked on his first series of solo concerts across Asia.

 In 2016, Jung collaborated with Sunwoo Jung-a on a collaborative album project.
-The duo released two singles “Hello” and “Empathy”; Jung composed "Hello" and co-wrote the lyrics to "Empathy".
+The duo released two singles "Hello" and "Empathy"; Jung composed "Hello" and co-wrote the lyrics to "Empathy".

 Jung reportedly collaborated with foreign artists through a songwriting camp for his first EP, titled Do Disturb.
 The EP along with the music video for its lead single "That Girl" were released on July 19, 2017.
 Jung released his second Japanese album Summer Calling on August 9, 2017.

-In May 2022, Jung will hold a solo fan meeting 2022 Jung Yonghwa Fan Meeting [Painting Paper] on June 11, 2022, which will be held both offline and online.